yash-sharma1/docs-site/docs/guides/concepts/BEP8.md

 ## BEP8 Token Trading Pair Matching

 The number of BEP8 trading pairs could be much bigger than BEP2 pairs due to the cheap issue/listing fee.
 As they are designed to use limited network resource, Binance DEX match engine will only allocate a fixed resource on matching the BEP8 pairs.
-Unlike BEP2 token, BEP8 trading pairs will be matched every 16 blocks.
+Unlike BEP2 token, BEP8 trading pairs are not matched every block, but they are guaranteed to be matched at least once in every 16 blocks.

 ### Place Order